AliSalmann21/Python-Keylogger-with-Remote-Access/README.md

 To exit the keylogger, press the `ESC` key.
 To run the keylogger in hidden mode, pass the `-h` argument when running the `main.py` file.

-## Contributing

-If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).